FeiLiyang/barbieQ-paper-analysis/data/bartools_dose_escalation/README.md

 This data is sourced from the BARtab/bartools paper, included and analysed there. - Liyang

-I have saved some processed data here.
-They are:

-*

 Below is information provided by the source.

 # bartools/BARtab manuscript code